Roundtable: Outside-the-oval scheduling ideas

 McGee: I am all for severely reducing the number of tracks that host two dates.
 I've believed that for a long time.
 So, with that in mind ... sorry, Kansas!
 Give as many markets one date as you possibly can.

 Page: I live in Missouri.
 Kansas is my "home" track.
 I had season tickets for at least the first five years the track was open, but I would yank the second date from it in a heartbeat.
 I wouldn't lose sleep over Chicago losing a date either.
-As long as we are thinking outside the box, I would move a Chicago date to Iowa, a Kansas date to Gateway, and the Brickyard to O'Reilly Raceway Park.
+As long as we are thinking outside the box, I would move Chicago's date to Iowa, a Kansas date to Gateway, and the Brickyard to O'Reilly Raceway Park.
 Issue is, I won't hold my breath on any of that happening though.

 Pockrass: Not necessarily.
 The other races are in much bigger metropolitan-type markets, and Iowa is a different track than the rest.
 But putting a race at Iowa could hurt those other races, and NASCAR would have to at least monitor the impact.
 The bigger question is would Iowa ever be a viable Cup race site as long as NASCAR owns it?
 To avoid legal challenges, NASCAR would likely have to sell the track or buy the date from an existing track operator.